 Programme overview

-The focus of this qualification is on developing the necessary knowledge, skills and attributes to perform meaningful civil engineering work.
+This qualification focuses on developing knowledge, skills, and attributes for meaningful civil engineering work.

-As a graduate of this programme you’ll be able to use your knowledge to make informed decisions and implement them; competently perform technical work using national and international standards and apply civil engineering theory to design, contract administration and construction practice.
-You'll gain a solid understanding of water, structural, geotechnical, road engineering and develop invaluable civil and structural drawing skills.
+As a graduate of this programme you’ll be able to use your knowledge to make informed decisions and implement them, competently perform technical work using national and international standards, and apply civil engineering theory to design, contract administration, and construction practice.
+You'll gain a solid understanding of water, structural, geotechnical, and road engineering and develop invaluable civil and structural drawing skills.

 This diploma allows you to specialise in any one of the following four areas:

-Water Resources: the design and construction of water, wastewater and stormwater reticulation systems.
+Water Resources: designing and constructing water, wastewater, and stormwater reticulation systems.

-Geotechnical: the assessment of soil and rock structures to support civil engineering structures, designing and constructing simple soil structures and testing and monitoring earthworks.
+Geotechnical: assessing soil and rock structures to support civil engineering structures, designing and constructing simple soil structures, and testing and monitoring earthworks.

 Highlights

-- Unitec is the largest provider of civil engineering training in New Zealand at diploma level.
+- Unitec is the largest provider of civil engineering training in New Zealand at the diploma level.

 - Supported by the civil engineering industry, including Engineering New Zealand.

-- A step towards Engineering New Zealand membership: once you've gained a suitable period of work experience as a qualified civil engineer at diploma level, you'll be eligible for Associate Membership (AIPENZ).
+- A step towards Engineering New Zealand membership: once you've gained suitable work experience as a qualified civil engineer at the diploma level, you'll be eligible for Associate Membership (AIPENZ).

-- Can serve as a pathway into graduate engineering qualifications.
+- It can serve as a pathway into graduate engineering qualifications.

-- Focus on real-world learning: observe the day-to-day activities of engineering sites, and take part in lab work, land surveying, and workshops.
+- Focus on real-world learning: observe the day-to-day activities of engineering sites and participate in lab work, land surveying, and workshops.

 - Undertake a project where you tackle an engineering problem.